thalesr/basic-api-dotnet8/README.md

 # basic .NET8 API Solution

-A basic .NET API Solution which domain is based in the following post on Medium:
+A basic .NET API Solution which domain is based on the following post on Medium:
 </br>
 https://medium.com/towards-data-engineering/database-design-for-a-food-delivery-app-like-zomato-swiggy-86c16319b5c5